algoafrofutures/algoafrofutures.github.io/content/apply/index.md

 draft: false
 ---

-Applications to (Algo|Afro) Futures are open from Thursday 14th April to Tuesday 3rd May 17:00 BST.
+Applications to (Algo|Afro) Futures are open from Thursday 12th April to Friday 5th May 17:00 BST.
 Applications submitted after this date will not be considered.

 The questions to be answered are referenced below:

 1. Name

+2. E-mail address

 2. Please enter your post code

 *This will be used to check eligibility*

-3. Why do you want to be involved? (up to 200 words) *We're interested to know what interests you about live coding and what you hope to gain from the programme.*
+3. Why do you want to be involved? (up to 200 words)

+*We're interested to know what interests you about live coding and what you hope to gain from the programme.*

-4. Please describe your practice (up to 200 words) *Are there any concepts, themes or questions that run throughout your work?
+4. Please describe your practice (up to 200 words)

+*Are there any concepts, themes or questions that run throughout your work?
 We are looking for early-career artists so don't expect this to be crystal clear!*

-5. Please share links that describe your music/creative practice *If passwords are required please share those*
+5. Please share links that showcase your music/creative practice

+*If passwords are required please share those*

+6. Are you able to attend the dates of the workshops and the live performance?
+These are currently set for:

+Workshops:

+* 10th - June
+* 24th - June
+* 8th - July
+* 15th - July
+* 22nd - July

+Final performance:

+* 4th August

+7. If you said 'No' or 'Maybe', which dates are you unable to attend?

+*We're open to conversations about partial participation, but we would expect you attend most of the programme and the final performance.
+If you have any questions please contact us.*

-6. Do you consider yourself to be Black, which we describe as being Black African, Caribbean, Afro-Latinx and African-American heritage, including those of mixed-Black heritage who identify as such?
+7. Do you consider yourself to be Black, which we describe as being Black African, Caribbean, Afro-Latinx and African-American heritage, including those of mixed-Black heritage who identify as such?
+*Yes/No

 Questions about the programme may already have answers in the [FAQ](/faq).
 If in doubt please contact us.